phpstan/phpstan/README.md

 Composer will install PHPStan's executable in its `bin-dir` which defaults to `vendor/bin`.

+If you have conflicting dependencies or you want to install PHPStan globally, the best way is via a PHAR archive.
+You will always find the latest stable PHAR archive below the [release notes](https://github.com/phpstan/phpstan/releases).
+You can also use the [phpstan/phpstan-shim](https://packagist.org/packages/phpstan/phpstan-shim) package to install PHPStan via Composer without the risk of conflicting dependencies.

 You can also use [PHPStan via Docker](https://github.com/phpstan/docker-image).

 ## First run